 Students will be assessed in the language courses through quizzes, assignments and exams to measure their classroom learning.

-Students will also receive a completion certificate by the end of the language course that shows the language level that they have reached by the end of the academic year within the CEFR framework (Common European Framework of Reference).
+Students will also receive a completion certificate by the end of the language course that shows the language level that they have reached by the end of the academic year.